Keeping Children Safe In and Around Cars

 • Chest injuries.
 This can cause damage to the lungs and abdomen.

-Keep Children Safe.
+Keeping Children Safe.
 Use Child Passenger Safety Equipment

-• ·Make sure your car seat and/or booster seat are based on your child’s current size and age.
+• Make sure your car seat and/or booster seat are based on your child’s current size and age.

 • Ensure car seats are installed correctly.
 Read and follow the manufacturer’s instructions.
 Make sure you have a tight fit, no movement of more than an inch when you shake it from side to side or pull it forward.